Ice Sculptor

 Is Groundhog Day basically your Citizen Kane:) ?

-Asked by amadeusclarke over 11 years ago
+Asked by amadeusclarke about 12 years ago

 Actually Citizen Kane is my Citizen Kane; there are 3 ice sculptures in that movie.
 But Groundhog Day definitely is significant to ice carvers because of the scene where Bill Murray's character is carving an angel sculpture.
 That sculpture was actually done by Randy Rupert.
 (Believe it or not, Bill Murray didn't carve that!)
 I've competed against Randy in a competition in Youngstown, Ohio.
 Can't remember how it turned out, but Randy is a very talented ice sculptor.